konstantinbarkalov/creeptographer/README.md

 ## GitHub Pages Configuration

-The site is published using GitHub Pages from the `/site` subfolder and can be accessed at: https://konstantinbarkalov.github.io/creeptographer/
+The site is published using GitHub Pages from the `/docs` folder and can be accessed at: https://konstantinbarkalov.github.io/creeptographer/

-To configure GitHub Pages to use the `site` folder:
+To configure GitHub Pages to use the `docs` folder:
 1. Go to your GitHub repository settings
 2. Navigate to the "Pages" section
 3. Under "Source", select "Deploy from a branch"
 4. Select your main branch (e.g., "main")
-5. Select the "/site" folder from the dropdown
+5. Select the "/docs" folder from the dropdown
 6. Click "Save"